Skip to content

 • No academic rank

-About the data
+About the Data

-Data come from the U.S. Department of Education’s Integrated Postsecondary Education Data System (Ipeds), which comprises degree-granting U.S. colleges that participate in Title IV funding.
-The faculty data refer to full-time, nonmedical, instructional staff (either “instructional only” or “instructional combined with research and/or public service”) as of November 1 of the corresponding academic year.
+Data come from the U.S. Department of Education’s Integrated Postsecondary Education Data System (IPEDS), which comprises degree-granting U.S. colleges that participate in Title IV funding.
+The faculty data refer to full-time, nonmedical, instructional staff members (either “instructional only” or “instructional combined with research and/or public service”) as of November 1 of the corresponding academic year.

-In reporting faculty pay data since 2012-13, Ipeds provides the total number of faculty members, categorized by gender and length of contract, as well as the total amounts paid to them.
+In reporting faculty-pay data since 2012-13, IPEDS provides the total number of faculty members, categorized by gender and length of contract, as well as the total amounts paid to them.

 “Type” is based on highest degree granted.
 Only colleges with at least three faculty members in a given set (rank and gender) will display an average salary.